 Serial Number Range: 61xxxx-99xxxx

 The most important thing to note is that all Type 2 dials should have an ‘exclamation mark.’
-If they don’t, it’s been removed (see the picture below for several ones with exclamation remnants).
+If they don’t, it’s been removed (see the pictures below for several examples with exclamation remnants).

-Type 1 vs Type 2 (repeated from the Type 1 page): Between these dials, the most obvious difference is in the coronets.
-The crown of the Type 1 has a characteristically small base and is skinnier than the other chapter-ring coronets, looking a bit more like a child’s drawing – but charming in it’s own right.
+- Coronet: The coronet of the Type 1 has a characteristically small base and is skinnier than the other chapter-ring coronets, looking a bit more like a child’s drawing.
 The Type 2’s is larger, wider, and has a longer but flat and symmetric base.
-With regards to the font changes, I look to the Type 2 with its characteristically flat and wide top of the A in “Master,” stretched top and bottom portions of the S in “Superlative,” and the skinnier O in “Officially,” to name a few.

 Picture Credit: HQ Milton